Achieving your career aspirations – top tips for newly qualified professionals

 Building a strong network of peers, senior colleagues, and advisors can be hugely beneficial to your career progression.
 Sharing experiences and challenges can help you shape your career journey, and may also open doors to new career opportunities.
 The networks available via professional accounting bodies such as ICAS are amongst the strongest in the world and newly-qualified accountants should make the most of them by attending relevant events and staying abreast of global industry news and opportunities.

-As touched upon earlier, advisors, such as specialist recruiters, can give you an insight into what others have done in order to achieve their goals, we also can help widen your peer network.
-Rutherford Cross hosts regular ‘Planning Your Career Journey’ events, both in Edinburgh and Glasgow, an event created to educate and provide a forum whereby you can network amongst peers and learn from some of the most successful finance professionals in Scotland.
+As touched upon earlier, advisors, such as specialist recruiters, can give you an insight into what others have done to achieve their goals, we also can help widen your peer network.
+Rutherford Cross hosts regular ‘Planning Your Career Journey’ events, created to educate and provide a forum whereby you can network amongst peers and learn from some of the most successful finance professionals in Scotland.

 Be open to opportunity